pjtunstall/holocron/README.md

 [Quantum computers](https://en.wikipedia.org/wiki/Quantum_computing) are a reality.
 Whether it takes 5 years or 30, eventually they'll be powerful enough to render current public-key cryptosystems ineffective.
 This is not just a concern for the future: data collected today may then be exposed.

 If online banking, commerce, etc. are to survive, they'll need new methods of encryption.
 Several have been proposed.
 Some have proved ineffective even against classical computers, but a few possibilities remain.
 At the time of writing (late 2024), these potentially quantum-proof algorithms are not widely used, but it's likely that, in the near future, hybrid systems will become common.
-[Signal](https://signal.org/docs/specifications/pqxdh), [Apple](https://security.apple.com/blog/imessage-pq3/), [Cloudflare](https://blog.cloudflare.com/post-quantum-to-origins), [AWS](https://www.amazon.science/blog/preparing-today-for-a-post-quantum-cryptographic-future), [Firefox](https://www.mozilla.org/en-US/firefox/135.0/releasenotes/), and the latest [Chrome](https://blog.chromium.org/2024/05/advancing-our-amazing-bet-on-asymmetric.html) desktop versions have all recently implemented systems that combine well-establish classical algorithms with a hopefully quantum-proof component.
+[Signal](https://signal.org/docs/specifications/pqxdh), [Apple](https://security.apple.com/blog/imessage-pq3/), [Cloudflare](https://blog.cloudflare.com/post-quantum-to-origins), [AWS](https://www.amazon.science/blog/preparing-today-for-a-post-quantum-cryptographic-future), [Firefox](https://www.mozilla.org/en-US/firefox/135.0/releasenotes/), and the latest [Chrome](https://blog.chromium.org/2024/05/advancing-our-amazing-bet-on-asymmetric.html) desktop versions have all recently implemented systems that combine well-establish classical algorithms with a hopefully quantum-proof component.[^2]

-UPDATES: As of February 2025, Chrome and Firefox both use the hybrid algorithm X25519MLKEM768, but in Chrome it needs to be explicitly enabled with two flags, `chrome://flags/#enable-tls13-kyber` and `chrome://flags/#use-ml-kem`.
-In Firefox, enter `about:config` into the search bar, then select `security.tls.enable_kyber` and `network.http.http3.enable_kyber`; you can use Bas Westerbaan's [PQSpy](https://addons.mozilla.org/en-GB/firefox/addon/pqspy/) add-on to verify that post-quantum encryption is enabled.
-The [rustls crate added post-quantum cryptography from version 0.23.22](https://github.com/rustls/rustls/tree/main/rustls-post-quantum), but not by default.
-To enable it, use the `prefer post-quantum` cargo feature.
-From Go 1.24, released 11th Febrary 2025, Go's standard library, via the [crypto/tls](https://pkg.go.dev/crypto/tls) package, includes the X25519MLKEM768 hybrid post-quantum key exchange for TLS by default.
-See [here](https://blog.cloudflare.com/pq-2024/) for a detailed summary of the state of affairs in March 2024, and [here](https://www.netmeister.org/blog/pqc-2025-02.html) for a shorter summary from February 2025.
-To test whether your browser supports post-quantum encryption, check [here](https://pq.cloudflareresearch.com/) or [here](https://isitquantumsafe.info/).[^2]

 ## Usage